 Human resource management

-Course project (problem definition)
+Course project (problem scoping and definition)

-Course project (problem solution and results)
+Course project (problem solution and mid-term results)

-Course project (Written report)
+Course project (Final presentation and written report)

 Participation and discussion